EXEMPT: No

 • Previous management, administrative and/or supervisory experience

-• Ability to effectively present information both orally and in written format and respond to questions from staff, guests, residents, government entities, accountancy authorities, service partners and the general public.
+• Ability to effectively present information both orally and in written format and respond to questions from staff, consumers, government entities, accountancy authorities, service partners, and the general public.

-• Computer proficiency in Microsoft Office applications and ability to quickly learn additional applications if required
+• Computer proficiency in Microsoft Office, Google Suite, HMIS, and Activate Care applications and the ability to quickly learn additional applications if required

 • Possesses excellent telephone, electronic, written, and verbal communications skills